Year 2025 AGM Reports For AGM held on 9th May 2026

 The magazine continues to be available on the St Mary’s website.

-As editors we continue to look after the St Mary’s website, also the entry in the ‘Church Near You’ website and a Facebook page for St Mary’s.
-These enable us to reach out to those who may not live in the area but want to know about us.
+As editors we are still looking after the St Mary’s website, also the entry in the ‘Church Near You’ website and a Facebook page for St Mary’s.
+These enable us to reach out to those in the parish and those who may not live in the area but want to know about us.

 The Facebook page is kept up to date with items of interest and links to Church of England and York Diocese information.
 It is also quite often used as a first port of call for people wanting information about Baptisms, Weddings etc. as well as various random queries and requests about copies of Marriage or Baptism certificates, information about long lost relatives and gravestones etc.

-Your editors wish you all good reading in the coming months.
+Your editors wish you all good reading in the coming months of 2026.

 Pauline Simpson – Bob Willis Co-editors